Books

 Praise for Horse and Rider:

 “It’s distressingly hard to find new American poets best served by traditional prosody, by terza rima or by couplet rhyme.
 Hard, but hardly impossible.
-Melissa Range is one such poet, and her immersion in traditions—religious and regional, as well as metrical—has led to an exciting, disturbing, promising . . . first book.”–Stephen Burt, The Believer
+Melissa Range is one such poet, and her immersion in traditions—religious and regional, as well as metrical—has led to an exciting, disturbing, promising . . . first book.”–Stephanie Burt, The Believer